PrediktorAS/iec-cdd-to-nodeset2/README.md

 # IEC Common Data Dictionary to nodeset2.xml
-This is a python-script that crawls the "IEC Common Data Dictionary" specification found here:
+This is a python-script that crawls the "IEC Common Data Dictionary".
+The IEC Common Data Dictionary specification is found here:
 [IEC Common Data Dictionary](https://cdd.iec.ch/cdd/iec61360/iec61360.nsf/Welcome?OpenPage)

-It then generates a nodeset2.xml document containing the relevant information.
-This file can then be transferred to a ua-server.
+It then generates an [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) nodeset2.xml document containing the relevant information.
+This file can then be imported to a UA-server.

 ## Dependencies